pigamers/my-app/README.md

 ## About

 This portfolio website is designed to provide an overview of my work and knowledge.
 It includes sections for my projects, skills, education, and contact information.
-And the website also have a Download CV button on the Navbar.
+It consists of 4 pages Home, Skills, Projects and About.
+And the website's Navbar also consists of a Download CV button which will redirect the user to my resume's drive link.

+Apart from that I have also used google maps api for showing up my current location(which is not true but obvious).

 ## Features